Price intelligence: Importance

 There are several technology companies that specialize in using modern data-mining techniques to discover, match, extract and report on competitive pricing data.
 According to RSR Research's 2013 annual pricing benchmark study that surveys retailers, 13% of retailers have fully deployed a price intelligence system.
 Another 54% of retailers surveyed were either piloting, evaluating or exploring putting one in place.

-Price intelligence is used within retail organizations to adjust prices so that retailers are competitively priced.
-It is used in the corporate head office to shape the pricing strategy, as well as in the marketing department to optimize paid search campaigns, and also amongst in-store employees to help boost in-store conversions.

 Process

 Competitive price monitoring typically involves the following steps: